-Gay’s latest book, the New York Times best-seller Hunger (2017), again draws on her own experience with startling intimacy as she looks at sensitivity about food and bodies to explore oir shared anxieties over pleasure, consumption, appearance and health.
+Gay has become renowned for her humour, honesty and sensitivity; all of which are in evidence in her latest book, the New York Times best-seller Hunger (2017).
+Drawing on her own experience once again, with startling intimacy, Gay looks at sensitivity about food and bodies to explore our shared anxieties over pleasure, consumption, appearance and health.

 One of the things I like about The Bad Feminist, is your acknowledgment of a position on a spectrum of feminism.
 Is this a position you consciously sought to place yourself, or is it more a case of realising and embracing your place, rather than trying to force yourself to meet an expectation?